finom/use-change/README.md

 ### `useSet`

-Supports 100% the same overload as `useChange` does but instead of a `[value, setter]` touple it returns just a `setter` (element of index 1 of the touple).
+Supports 100% the same overload as `useChange` does but instead of a `[value, setter]` tuple it returns just a `setter` (element of index 1 of the tuple).
 The hook **doesn't trigger component re-render** when property value is changed.

 ```ts
 const setBarKey = useSet((store: RootStore) => store.foo.bar, 'key');